This post may contain affiliate links. Please read our disclosure policy.

 This is just an overview of the ingredients I used and why I used them.
 For the full recipe please scroll down to the recipe box at the bottom of the post.

 Baking a whole chicken isn’t difficult.
 A medium-sized chicken really only takes about 1 hour and a half to cook, so you can easily make it on a busy weeknight.

 - Place the chicken in a cast iron skillet.
 Liberally season the inside of the chicken with salt and pepper.

 - Stuff the cavity of the chicken with slices of an orange and a few cloves of garlic.
-The sweet oranges compliment the spiciness of the barbecue sauce.

 TIP: You’ll can tell when butter is soft when it’s still cool to the touch, but when pressed using a little pressure, your finger will leave an indentation.

 4. Scatter the onions, broccoli, carrots, and potatoes around the chicken.